utelecon/utelecon.github.io/en/articles/goodnotes-writing/index.md

 <img src="pic14.jpg">
 </figure>

-Same as the Pen tool, you can change the color and the thickness of the Highlighter, as shown in the images below.
+Same as the Pen Tool, you can change the color and the thickness of the Highlighter, as shown in the images below.

 <figure>
 <img src="pic15.jpeg">